ryandegruyter/azure-activedirectory-library-for-cordova/README.md

 # This plugin is brought back to life and can be updated here

-## New plugin name: cordova-plugin-ms-adal-is-back
+## New plugin name: cordova-plugin-ryco-adal

 ## Fixes: